TYPO3/tailor/README.md

 used for further processing e.g. by using some JSON processor.

 Most of the commands require an extension key to work with.
-However, since Tailor can be required as a dev dependency into any single TYPO3 extension project it's also possible to define the extension key as an environment variable with `TYPO3_EXTENSION_KEY` globally.
-So you don't have to add it on each command exceution manually.

-**Note:** If no extension key is defined, neither as environment variable nor as argument, commands which require an extension key to be set, will throw an exception.
+There are multiple possibilities to provide an extension key.
+These are - in the order in which they are checked:

+* As argument, e.g. `./vendor/bin/tailor ter:details my_key`
+* As environment variable, `TYPO3_EXTENSION_KEY=my_key`
+* In your `composer.json`, `[extra][typo3/cms][extension-key] = 'my_key'`

-**Tip:** Definition of an extension key as argument precedes the value from the environment variable.
-This means, even if you have an extension key defined globally, you can still run all commands for different extensions by adding them as argument to the command.
+This means, even if you have an extension key defined globally, either as environment variable or in your `composer.json`, you can still run all commands for different extensions by adding the desired extension key as argument to the command.

+**Note:** If no extension key is defined, neither as an argument, as environment variable, nor in your `composer.json`, commands which require an extension key to be set, will throw an exception.

 ### Manage your personal access token